Force Majeure (Tangerine Dream album): Use in other media

-Remixed excerpts of "Force Majeure" and "Cloudburst Flight" titled "Lana" and "Guido The Killer Pimp" respectively, were used on the film soundtrack of Risky Business while a remixed excerpt of "Thru Metamorphic Rocks" titled "Igneous" was used on the film Thief.
+Remixed excerpts of "Force Majeure" and "Cloudburst Flight" titled "Lana" and "Guido The Killer Pimp" respectively, were used on the film soundtrack of Risky Business while a remixed excerpt of "Thru Metamorphic Rocks" titled "Igneous" was used on the soundtrack of Thief.
 A heavily remixed version was played live in 2003, and later released as "Meta Morph Magic" on the DM 4 album.
 In 1991, Christopher Franke played "Cloudburst Flight" as part of his solo London Concert.

 Track listing

-A 2019 CD version, re-mastered from the original master tapes, includes a 1979 Christopher Franke solo recording, 'Chimes and Chains', as a bonus track.
+A 2019 CD version, re-mastered from the original master tapes, includes a 1979 Christopher Franke solo recording, "Chimes and Chains", as a bonus track.